 Gaelic Football can best be described as a mixture of rugby and soccer and players can pass the ball which is slightly smaller than a soccer ball by kicking or punching it in the air.
 Hurling is a game similar to hockey but unlike hockey, players can pick up the ball (known as a sliotar) with their hurleys (sticks) and hit the ball in the air.
 Players can also run with the sliotar on their hurleys which is not as easy as it seems!

-Well known Cork Football and Hurling teams include Nemo Rangers in Football and the Glen in Hurling, home to Christy Ring, widely regarded as the best Hurler of all times.
+Well known Cork Football and Hurling teams include Nemo Rangers in Football and the Glen in Hurling, home to Christy Ring, widely regarded as the best hurler of all time.
 If you would like to see a match in Cork check out www.gaacork.ie

 Soccer is very popular in Cork and its two most famous footballing sons are Roy Keane and Denis Irwin, both who played with Manchester United and the Irish Soccer Team.
 In recent years Cork City FC have achieved European and National success.
 2004 will be remembered most for the club’s enthralling UEFA Intertoto Cup run, which saw Cork City within a single goal of reaching the semi-final stages.